-STT 24 now owned by Anthony Hamilton was bought from Dieter Kramer in November 2018.
+STT 24 was bought by Anthony Hamilton from Dieter Kramer in November 2018.
 Another previous owner was Eddy de Heus of Loosdrecht in Holland who bought the car from Jill Royle in July 2000.
-Jill Royle, (daughter of Sir Ivan Stedeford chairman and managing director of Tube Investments) bought No.1181 from Bob Lock in July 1995.
-Jill subsequently became the owner of HRF 60, a Mark II Doretti.
-An article and some excellent pictures of both Swallow Doretti sports cars appeared in the August-September 2001 issue of Triumph World magazine.
-Dieter Kramer also owns Chassis No.1042 which is another ex-Eddy de Heus vehicle.
+Jill, the daughter of Sir Ivan Stedeford, (chairman and managing director of Tube Investments) had bought No.1181 from Bob Lock in July 1995.

 Bob Lock, a previous owner, restored No.1181 after discovering it in 1989, tucked away in